matheusrosendo/NFTauctioneer/README.md

 ![GitHub repo size](https://img.shields.io/github/repo-size/matheusrosendo/NFTauctioneer)

-> Disclaimer: this project is not ready to production, the idea here is to serve as study and starting point base to create a new NFT project, like a marketplace, for example.
+> Disclaimer: this project is not ready to production, the idea here is to serve as study and starting point base to create a new NFT project, like a marketplace for example.

 ## Overview
 It uses Hardhat Taks to interact with Node APIs responsible for comunicating with the Mysql database to keep track of all "user" actions.
 These Tasks simulate API calls that could be made by the frontend (not implemented here).
 That is why all communcation between Hardhat Tasks and the backend was made by http requests using the Axios library.
-In order to ease testing and make interactions without implementing a frontend, a local ganache blockchain was used and the "users" address are generated from the mnemonic informed in the .secret file.
-This way, whenever 0 is passed as --account parameter in a Hardhat Task, it means the first derived account from the mnemonic will sign that transaction.
+In order to ease testing and make interactions without implementing a frontend, a local Ganache blockchain was used and the "users" address are generated from the mnemonic informed in the .secret file.
+This way, whenever 0 is passed as --account parameter in a Hardhat Task, it means the first derived account from mnemonic will sign that transaction.

 ### Tech Stack